exquo/signal-libs-build/README.md

 - `x86_64-linux-gnu`
 	Most desktop linuxes.
-	Works with `glibc` v2.18 and newer, so that Ubuntu 18.04, Debain 10 and CentOS 7 are supported.
-(Upstream releases are built with a more recent `glibc` version.
-See [signal-cli#643](https://github.com/AsamK/signal-cli/issues/643))
+	Debain 10 is supported (whereas the upstream releases are built on the latest Ubuntu and might require a newer `glibc` version; see [signal-cli#643](https://github.com/AsamK/signal-cli/issues/643)).
 - `x86_64-apple-darwin`
 	MacOS, Intel 64 bit.
 - `x86_64-pc-windows`